linaradwan/LISA-kun/README.md

 **So we will start using another API.**
 We are calling it Lina'API.
 What is Lina'API?
 It will pretty much contain information that MangaEden.API does not contain.
 Lina'API will use information from MangaEden and generate other useful rest call that we can use to determine other neat stats.

+**What is the final puzzle to Lina 'surprise'?**
+I am surprised you managed to come this far (not really, you are a smart girl).
+I am something you use everyday, you lost me, you had me used by others and I am also in your kitchen.
+When you use me, you empty me fast.

 **How do we get "Most Popular Manga"?**
 Lina'API will contain two GET request.